lv042/Weather-Wizard/docs/research.md

 Using an ORM allows developers to leverage their fluency in a programming language, simplifying database interactions and abstracting away SQL complexities (Hoyos, 2023).
 It offers easy database system switching, advanced built-in features, and often leads to better-performing queries than handwritten SQL.
-It is typically recommended for small projects to make rapid development easier.
+It is typically recommended for small projects, to make rapid development easier.

 #### Monitoring and Logging and Notification: